quantum-kittens/quantum-kittens.github.io/_posts/2022-06-10-CHAPTER-3-Part-2-Multiple-Qubits-Entanglement-and-Bell-States.md

 In a similar fashion, there isn’t much you can do with a single qubit, no matter how fancy a qubit may seem.
 In fact, the potential advantage of quantum computing over classical computing in certain contexts lies in being able to one day create processors with hundreds and maybe thousands of stable, perfect qubits.

 Therefore, most quantum computing protocols involve more than one qubit, the way the doorbells of Whiskerton involve more than one marble.
 Granted, the doorbells of Whiskerton are still very simple quantum systems with only two marbles, whereas some of the algorithms designed for future quantum computers involve loads more.
-Nonetheless, these doorbells illustrate something that even more complex protocols make use of.
-It's a quantum phenomenon that has no analog in the classical world: *quantum entanglement*.
+Nonetheless, these doorbells illustrate something that even more complex protocols make use of: a quantum phenomenon that has no analog in the classical world, *quantum entanglement*.

 ## What is Quantum Entanglement?